Semiott/TribeNet/README.md

 - Immunity Passport Token Sharing through Proof of Stake Consensus

 ## Workflow
-- Immunity Passport Data Collection from Chainlink Oracle Contracts through direct integration with the Physical World
+- Immunity Passport Data Collection from Chainlink Oracle Contracts through integration with the data feeds.
-- Immunity Proof Construction in a Privacy Preserving Manner using ZKP based on the Data from Immunity Oracles
+- Immunity Proof Construction in a Privacy Preserving Methods using ZKP based from Oracle Data Contracts
-- Immunity Proofs and Oracle Data to generate an ERC-20 Token and a Dynamic DAO for the Immunity Passport Governance
+- Immunity Proofs and Oracle Data to generate ERC-20 Tokens and DAO for the Immunity Passport Governance
+- Immunity Tokens Governed by Decentralised Autonomous Organisations (DAO) built using Chainlink VRF
 - Immunity Token DAO is Governed through the the proof of authority consensus
 - Immunity Token Distribution through the proof of stake consensus to securely stake rewards and benefits